Skip to content

 How does changing my excess reduce my health insurance premium?

-If you're looking for ways to reduce your health insurance costs, consider adjusting your excess.
-By opting for a higher excess, such as moving from $500 to $750, you're effectively transferring some of the risk from your insurer back to you by agreeing to shoulder more of the hospital bill.
-The result is a lower health insurance premium.
+If you’re looking for ways to lower your premium, increasing your excess is an option.
+By selecting a higher excess, like moving from $500 to $750, you’re agreeing to take on more of the hospital bill upfront.
+In return, your private health insurance premium will decrease.

-While a paying higher excess will reduce your premium, a lower excess may mean you’ll pay more for your premiums, but won’t have so much to pay upfront if you’re admitted to hospital.
+While choosing a higher excess will lower your premium, a lower excess means you’ll pay more for your premiums, but you won’t have as much to pay if you’re admitted to the hospital.

 How much excess should I pay?